jjzn/sfm-plus/README.md

 included in [`test/`](./test).
 The tests compare the output of the extractor with a manual transcription of the corresponding image.
 They can be run with the `test_runner.sh` Bash script.

+## Roadmap and To-do

+- [ ] Only re-render the table after data has been fetched from the server
+- [ ] Reduce time spent on data extraction in the server